phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq5_12:

-5.12 :abbr:`Mac (Apple Macintosh)` :abbr:`OS (operating system)` X: Safari browser changes special characters to "?".
+5.12 :term:`Mac OS X`: Safari browser changes special characters to "?".
 ---------------------------------------------------------------------------------------------------------------------

-This issue has been reported by a :abbr:`OS (operating system)` X user, who adds that Chimera, Netscape and Mozilla do not have this problem.
+This issue has been reported by a :term:`Mac OS X` user, who adds that Chimera, Netscape and Mozilla do not have this problem.

 .. _faq5_13:

-5.13 With Internet Explorer 5.5 or 6, and :abbr:`HTTP (HyperText Transfer Protocol)` authentication type, I cannot manage two servers: I log in to the first one, then the other one, but if I switch back to the first, I have to log in on each operation.
+5.13 With Internet Explorer 5.5 or 6, and :term:`HTTP` authentication type, I cannot manage two servers: I log in to the first one, then the other one, but if I switch back to the first, I have to log in on each operation.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This is a bug in Internet Explorer, other browsers do not behave this